Last updated on .

 Visiting Cedar Breaks

-Admission to Cedar Breaks National Monument is US$10 per person and free for children 15 and under (as of September 2023), payable at the fee station near the visitor center.
+Admission to Cedar Breaks National Monument is US$25 per vehicle (as of September 2024), payable at the fee station near the visitor center.
 Holders of any federal land pass are admitted free of charge.
 Be aware that the main road through the park is closed from around mid-November to late May.
 Click here to learn how to access the park in the winter.

 Visitor center at Cedar Breaks National Monument in Utah